Torsby Municipality is run by both elected representatives and municipal administrators. This is how local government works in Torsby.

 - one of the municipal committees or sub-committees, or by

-When a politician, administrator or sub-committee takes a decision in a specific case, this is called a delegated decision.
+When a single politician, sub-committee or administrator or sub-committee takes a decision in a specific case, this is called a delegated decision.
 Such decisions are made according to the guidelines established by the municipal committee concerned and they are reported afterwards to that committee.

 The Municipal Council

-In the mandate period of 15 October 2014 to 14 October 2018, Torsby's Municipal Council comprises 31 representatives from seven different political parties.
-The representatives are elected every four years by popular vote.
+In the mandate period of 15 October 2018 to 14 October 2022, Torsby's , Torsby's Municipal Council comprises 31 representatives from seven different political parties.
+The representatives are elected every four years by residents.
 Seats are awarded according to the proportion of votes received by each party.
 The present distribution of seats in the Municipal Council is as follows:

 Social Democrats (s)